Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 What extras cover includes

 Extras cover varies enormously between funds and policy levels.
 Unlike hospital cover there are no government-regulated tiers for extras.
 Each fund sets its own annual limits and benefit amounts.
-Common extras categories include:
+Common categories include: